 If it’s too late for that, it really isn’t the end of the world.
 Here are a few options:

 - Register an alternative domain.
-GoDaddy helps you with this by suggesting some available alternatives right on the domain search results page.
+GoDaddy helps you with this by suggesting some available options — including cheaper domain alternatives — right on the domain search results page.

 - The .ca registry offers a great resource, “The ultimate guide to choosing a domain name.”
 This downloadable eBook will help you find the one that’s right for you.

 While you’re at it, you should check to see if the matching social media handles are available as well — even for the ones you don’t plan on using.
 This step is all about securing your business’s online real estate and presenting a consistent business image across all media.

 4. Register your business name

 Now that you’re sure the name you want is available, along with the matching digital properties, it’s time to register your business name at the appropriate jurisdictional level.
 Some can complete this process online, while others should look forward to doing some good old fashioned paperwork!
 Find all you need here.

 How you go about registering your business name boils down to two things:

 Whether you need to register your business name or not depends on the type of business you choose to operate: